briansunter/graph/site/src/content/logseq/five-minute-journal.md

 This is self-explanatory, but I like to reflect on what I did well and what I tried that was successful.

-#### What Could I Have  Better?
+#### What Could I Have Done Better?

 I spent some time reflecting on what didn’t go well and how I could do better next time.
-If I don’t follow through with something or do something that moves me further from my goals, like breaking my diet, I try to ackledge it and think about what I should have  instead.
+If I don’t follow through with something or do something that moves me further from my goals, like breaking my diet, I try to acknowledge it and think about what I should have done instead.

 ### Morning Pages